lovalik/rsschool-cv/cv.md

 Constantly consolidate my theoretical knowledge in practice.
 ***
 ## Personal qualities
-purposefulness;
+- purposefulness;
-sociability;
+- sociability;
-high performance;
+- high performance;
-strong ability to learn;
+- strong ability to learn;
-vitality
+- vitality;
-the desire to learn.
+- the desire to learn.
 ***
 ## My project
 As an example of work, I developed a small test web application.